Jbleezy/BO2-Reimagined/README.md

 * Bounces off walls when thrown
 * Changed powerup fx color to blue
 * Able to drop when players are down
-* Fixed being able to drop when another meat powerup was already dropped
+* No longer able to drop when another meat powerup is already dropped
-* Message shows when the meat is grabbed and thrown on a player
+* Message shows when the meat is grabbed, thrown, and landed on a player
 * Meleeing while the meat is moving no longer grabs the meat
 * Meleeing while the meat is moving throws the meat
-* Meleeing while the meat is moving activates more consistently
 * Removed pick up trigger

 ## Persistent Upgrades